-Many healthcare partners, payors, and vendors choose EDI as a safe, fast, and cost effective method for automating the business processes that take place.
-From the consumer perspective, using EDI
+Healthcare partners, payors, and vendors choose EDI as a safe, fast, and cost-effective method for automating the business processes.
+From the customer perspective, using EDI:

-- makes enhanced information available to all healthcare participants as appropriate.
-This access ensures accurate, fast, reliable, secure and detailed information on patients and healthcare partner plans.
+- Ensures accurate, fast, reliable, secure and detailed information on patients and healthcare partner plans

 Send and receive information faster.
 Providers typically experience quicker turnaround times.
 A payor can receive your claim the same day you send it.
 In addition, an eligibility inquiry can be received and responded to in seconds, faster than you could pick up the phone and dial.

 Identify submission errors immediately and avoid processing delays.
 This process decreases the number of reasons a claim may be rejected once received by the payer.
 This same level of automated data verification cannot be performed on paper claims.

 Lower your receivables.
 Integrating EDI into your office workflow and software systems may make a positive impact on your bottom line.
 Automating electronic transactions such as eligibility will enable you to have current coinsurance, deductible and benefit information readily available while the patient is present, and prior to filing the claim.
 All EDI transactions may help increase your cash flow due to the expediency and accuracy of information exchanged.

 Cut administrative expenses.
 Whether time you want to save from phoning, faxing, printing, sorting and stuffing envelopes, or its purchases you wish to avoid (paper forms, supplies and postage) EDI can increase productivity and lower costs.